England International Football

 England International Football is a football video game developed and published by Codemasters for PlayStation 2 and the Xbox in 2004.
 The game was officially licensed by the English Football Association and is part of the Club Football series of games.

 Gameplay

 In addition to the England national team, 21 other European sides and 10 non-European sides are playable, with 25 man squads provided for each.
-Commentary and match analysis is provided by Gary Lineker and Barry Davies.
+Presenting and commentating are Gary Lineker and Barry Davies.
 A player editor feature allows players to put their own likeness into the game.
 As players progress through the game, they can unlock additional content in a 'Trophy Room', such as player profiles, team photographs, and video clips including highlights of England's historic 5-1 win against Germany in 2001.
-The title was the first football game to support multiplayer play over Xbox Live.
+The title was the first football game to support multiplayer play over Xbox Live which was available to players until the termination of Xbox Live on April 15, 2010.
+England International Football is now playable online again on the replacement Xbox Live servers called Insignia.
 The game released with a free two-hour DVD entitled England's Path to Portugal, featuring highlights from England's Euro 2004 qualification campaign.